kubevela/kubevela.github.io/blog/2022-04-01-offline-deployment-practice.md

 ### Addon Offline Installation

-- First download [Catalog Source](https://github.com/oam-dev/catalog) and copy to offline environment
+- First download [Catalog Source](https://github.com/oam-dev/catalog) and copy it to offline environment
-- Here, we will take VelaUX one of the addons as an example.
+- Here, we will take VelaUX, one of many more addons, as an example.
 First prepare its Docker image, VelaUX mainly involve 2 images, you need to first access the extranet to download the corresponding image from Docker Hub, then load it to offline environment
    - Pull the image from Docker Hub
       - `docker pull oamdev/vela-apiserver:v1.2.5`
       - `docker pull oamdev/velaux:v1.2.5`